jsummers/deark/readme.txt

          The number of characters per row, when rendering a font to a bitmap -opt font:tounicode=<0|1>
-         Try to convert the font to Unicode (experimental; may not work) -h, -?, -help:
+         Try to convert the font to Unicode (experimental; may not work) -opt char:output=<html|image>
+         The output format for character graphics (like ANSI art).
+      -opt char:charwidth=<8|9>
+         The VGA character cell width for character graphics, when the output format is "image".
+  -h, -?, -help:
      Print the help message.
   -version